vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-caching.md

 ## Caching

-There may be certain things that will be done every time the build pipeline is executed (i.e. when code changes are pushed).
+Our build pipeline is identical between code changes (unless explicitly changed).

-We should try our best to reuse output from previous build pipelines to speed up our build.
-In other words, we should cache parts of our build pipeline for later!
+This means we can, and should, try our best to reuse outputs from previous builds to speed up the next build.

+You know where I'm going!
+I'm saying we should cache outputs of our build pipeline for later!

 Some common examples in the frontend world include node modules and Next.js' build output (likely loads more).

-In CircleCI, you can use a configuration, like below, to save and restore cached assets ([docs](https://circleci.com/docs/caching/#basic-example-of-dependency-caching)).
+CircleCI provides an easy way to configure cacahing for your build pipeline ([docs](https://circleci.com/docs/caching/#basic-example-of-dependency-caching)).
+The gist is:

 ```yaml
 - restore_cache: